• Skip to primary navigation

 Pesto can be made with all kinds of other delicious combinations.
 Here are some to try.

 • Other Nuts - Traditionally, walnuts were also used instead of tricky to find pine nuts.
-You can also choose to use pecans, almonds, pistachios, cashews or hazelnuts.
+You can also choose to use pecans, almonds, pistachios, cashew nuts or hazelnuts or even a mix of pine nuts to make the delicious nutty flavor.

-• No Nuts - use pumpkin or sunflower seeds in place of the pine nuts to make a nut-allergy friendly version of the pesto.
+• No Nuts - use pumpkin seeds, sunflower seeds or hemp seeds in place of the pine nuts to make a nut-allergy friendly version of the pesto.

 🔪Equipment

-This recipe is super easy to make if you have a food processor.
+This delicious pesto recipe is super easy to make if you have a food processor.
 I love using my Kenwood processor.
 It's very old now, but you can find a similar one on Amazon.

 Alternatively, you can go old-school and use a pestle and mortar and bash up the pesto the way it was made back before food processors were available.
 Some people even prefer it made that way.
 To do this, crush the garlic clove first with a little salt.
 Then crush the pine nuts with the nutritional yeast (cheese substitute) before finally adding the basil bit by bit, drizzling in olive oil as you go.